gnh1201/wp-wamr/README.md

   * Add support multi-binaries (Following the OS type, the Linux kernel version, the GLIBC version)

 ## Ultimate goals
-  * Write an Wordpress plugins with C, C++, C#, Python, Go, and more languages
+  * Write a Wordpress plugins with C, C++, C#, Python, Go, and more languages

 ## Source code of WAMR
   * https://github.com/bytecodealliance/wasm-micro-runtime